Recent D&O Claims Developments

 It is far from clear whether these cases will ultimately be successful on a widespread basis.
 Most of these securities class action lawsuits have been dismissed, primarily because the plaintiffs failed to sufficiently allege (i) the defendants acted with the requisite scienter (i.e., plaintiffs did not allege facts showing the defendants knew the size or impact of the breach at the time of the allegedly incorrect disclosures) , (ii) either a misstatement or omission of material facts, or (iii) loss causation (i.e., the misstatement or omission caused the company’s stock to be artificially inflated).
 The likelihood of these cases being dismissed increases if the company’s disclosures include detailed and specific cautionary statements about cyber risks and do not characterize the quality of the company’s cybersecurity.
 Despite plaintiffs’ limited successes in cyber-related securities claims, the general trend of courts dismissing these cases continues to exist as evidenced by (i) the Ninth Circuit affirming on March 2, 2022 a District Court dismissal of a data breach-related securities class action against Zendesk, (ii) the Fourth Circuit affirming in April 2022 a District Court dismissal of a data breach-related securities class action against Marriott and its D&Os, (iii) a District Court in Virginia dismissing a cyber-related securities class action against Capital One in September 2022, (iv) District Courts in California dismissing cyber-related securities class actions against First American and Okta in September 2021 and March 2023, and (v) a New York District Court dismissing most of the SEC’s cyber-related claims against SolarWinds Corp. in July 2024.

 On July 26, 2023, the SEC adopted final rules requiring enhanced disclosures by public companies regarding material cybersecurity incidents and the company’s risk management and board oversight of cybersecurity matters.
 The rules significantly increase a company’s disclosure requirements in this area.
 For example, material cybersecurity incidents need to be disclosed within four business days after the company determines the incident was material (that determination must be made without unreasonable delay following discovery of the incident).
 The disclosure must describe the material aspects of the nature and scope of the incident as well as the likely material impact of the incident on the company’s operations and financial condition.
 Those disclosures need to be updated periodically.
 Also, the board’s oversight of cybersecurity risks, the company’s policies and procedures for identifying, assessing and managing those risks, and the cybersecurity expertise of management need to be disclosed in the company’s annual report.
-These disclosure requirements will likely result in not only increased cyber-related scrutiny by the SEC, but also increased securities claims against companies and their directors and officers, not to mention very difficult compliance challenges.
+If not repealed by the new Trump administration, these disclosure requirements will likely result in not only increased cyber-related scrutiny by the SEC, but also increased securities claims against companies and their directors and officers, not to mention very difficult compliance challenges.

 In a bizarre development which may signal heightened exposure for cyber-related claims by the SEC against D&Os, a cyber ransom gang filed in 2023 a whistleblower complaint with the SEC alleging a company that was hacked by the gang failed to disclose to the SEC, consistent with the new SEC cyber disclosure rules, the security breach and its impact on the company.
 The gang apparently intended to enhance its future negotiation leverage over other companies hacked by the gang.